DanWahlin/CopilotAdventures/Challenges/1-Beginner/The-Clockwork-Town-of-Tempora.md

 ### Constraints:

 - Use GitHub Copilot and write the simulation in any language you'd like.
 - Focus on clear and concise code.
-Ask GitHub Copilot/Chat, "How can I make this code more readable and maintinable?".
+Ask GitHub Copilot/Chat, "How can I make this code more readable and maintainable?".
 - Creating a visual representation for the clocks is optional but encouraged if you have time.

 ### Summary of High-Level Steps to Perform: